Kizhakkancherry: Demographics

 The village has a majority of below average income groups who depend mostly on agriculture for their living.
 The majority of the population are Hindus, closely followed by Christians and Muslims.
 The cultivation of crops showed a sharp turn towards the cash crops like rubber, spices etc at the end of 19th century due to the migration in the hilly areas.

 History

 It is a place which showcased the uprising of peasants for their rights during the National movement in India.
 The communist movements were strong in these areas which helped the poor farmers to regain their land from the feudal landlords.
 Still, the remains of the land revolution remains in the heart of the people, which can be correlated to the stronghold of communist party in these areas.

 Places of interest

 Kizhakkencherry Agraharam

-This is the street located on the banks of Mangalam puzha where the groups of Tamil Brahmins live together like Kalpathi agraharam in Palakkad.
+This is the street located on the banks of Mangalam puzha (cherukunnu river). where the groups of Tamil Brahmins live together like Kalpathi agraharam in Palakkad.
 Mostly, the Tamil Brahmin population in Palakkad lives in the vicinity of river banks in groups.
 This is regarded as the place allocated to them by the king during their time of migration.